 In June 2015, Sustainable Jersey released its first Sustainable State of the State Report, which presented a portrait of sustainability trends in the state.
-This 2016 volume represents the first in a series of planned updates.
+This 2017 volume is the third in the annual series.

 Sustainable Jersey: How We Got Here